Mrvijuahir/CRUD-Application-in-Node-ExpressJs-with-MongoDB/README.md

 # CRUD-Application-in-Node-ExpressJs-with-MongoDB

-Performing CRUD(Create, Update, Read and Delete) Operation in NodeJs and ExpressJs with MongoDB Atlas.
+Performing CRUD(Create, Read, Update and Delete) Operation in NodeJs and ExpressJs with MongoDB Atlas.

 # How it Works ?

--> Install the node modules using npm install in your terminal. /n -> Change the database uri in config.env file to connect with your database.
+-> Install the node modules using npm install in your terminal.
+-> Change the database uri in config.env file to connect with your database.